 It's a play that has already had a profound effect on the young actors bringing it to life.

 "It has been weighing on me outside of rehearsals.
 It is very heavy, but having the opportunity to study the language and get to know the real positive (lessons) has made it easier to deal with the heaviness of the play and apply the lessons to my life," said Maia Gilmour, one of the Senior Company members in the play.
-"I have a habit of finding the negative, and this play is quickly teaching me how to do the opposite -- and I'm very grateful for that."

 Yes, for all its heavy subject matter, "Middletown" somehow inspires gratitude -- for the small moments of beauty on tough circumstances and for bigger, deeper joys that somehow get lost in the day-to-day.